demisto/content/Packs/MicrosoftGraphSecurity/Integrations/MicrosoftGraphSecurity/README.md

 ### msg-create-email-file-assessment-request

 ***
-Create and retrieve a file threat assessment.
+Create and retrieve an email file threat assessment.

+Note: File has to contain X-MS-Exchange-Organization-Network-Message-Id header in the message or in the X-MS-Office365-Filtering-Correlation-Id header in quarantined messages.

 #### Base Command